FlatPeak integration for energy providers

 2. Tariff polling

-FlatPeak will implement custom logic to fetch tariff data from your customer’s account based on your integration requirements, using the credentials submitted during the authorisation step.
-You can also define the allowed polling frequency and specify the token renewal mechanism.
+FlatPeak will implement custom logic to fetch tariff data from your customer’s account based on your integration requirements, using the credentials provided in the auth_data

 Not ready to integrate?